psilospore/haskell-practicum-no-code/README.md

 1. Answer P to prepending to path
 1. Install postgres
    1. You can install from here: https://www.postgresql.org/download/ or use Docker `docker run --name practicum-postgres -e POSTGRES_PASSWORD=password -e POSTGRES_USER=postgres --publish 5433:5432 -d postgres:12.5`
+      1. Update DB.hs to connect to localhost.
-   1. Update DB.hs to connect to localhost at port 5434 if using local postgres
+   1. If you have an instance of postgres running locally update DB.hs to connect to localhost at port 5432.

 Open multiple terminals for each of the following: